sergey-koryshev/idler/README.md

 To remove note, click on red cross button which appears when mouse cursor is over a note.

+To change note's order, you can drag it by draggable area at the left of the note and drop it in desired place withing the note list.
+Note, that if there are no changes in the note except of changed order then you will see `arrows` icon at the right of the note.

 And at last, you can find counter which shows you total effort for selected date at bottom left of main window.

 ## Advanced Features